theforeman/smart_proxy_monitoring/README.md

 ```

 To allow API connections you have to create an API User.
 You should name him according to the use case,
-so instructions will create an user named `foreman`.
+so instructions will create a user named `foreman`.

 Password authentication is easier to setup, but certificate-based authentication is more secure.